 The National Translation Award is awarded annually in poetry and in prose to literary translators who have made an outstanding contribution to literature in English by masterfully recreating the artistic force of a book of consummate quality.
-The NTA is the oldest prize for a work of literary translation in English, and the only one to include an evaluation of the source language text.
+Established in 1998, the NTA is the only prize for a work of literary translation into English to include an evaluation of the source language text.
 2018 is the fourth year in which the NTA is awarded separately in poetry and prose.
 Submissions for the National Translation Award in Prose are being accepted until April 16, 2018.

 We are delighted to present this year’s National Translation Award in Poetry judges, Kareem James Abu-Zeid, Jennifer Feeley, and Sawako Nakayasu!
 Learn more about them below: